Introducing Radar Cloud: Multi-Cluster Kubernetes Visibility for Teams

 Topology

 The same structured-DAG topology from OSS, running at cluster scope.
-Ownership chains, Service routing, Ingress paths, ConfigMap/Secret references, HPA targets.
+Ownership chains, Service routing, Ingress paths, ConfigMap and Secret references, HPA targets.
 Problem resources light up yellow or red.

 One honest note: topology in v1 is single-cluster.
 You pick a cluster, you get its graph.
-Cross-cluster topology edges (service meshes spanning clusters, federated DNS, cross-cluster ExternalName services) are on the roadmap but not in GA.
+Cross-cluster topology edges are on the roadmap but not in GA.
 We'd rather ship single-cluster topology that's correct than cross-cluster topology that fakes the edges.

 Timeline

-All Helm releases across every cluster.
-Status, chart version, app version, owned-resource health.
-Install, upgrade, rollback, uninstall - if the agent's ServiceAccount has write permissions in that namespace.
-Release history and values comparisons across revisions.
+All Helm releases and Argo CD or Flux resources across every cluster.
+Status, chart version, app version, sync state, owned-resource health.
+Install, upgrade, rollback, uninstall, sync, reconcile - if Radar's ServiceAccount has write permissions in that namespace.

-Enterprise adds SCIM 2.0 provisioning, advanced namespace-scoped RBAC, BYOC / on-prem deployment, 1-year audit retention, US or EU data residency, and a dedicated CSM.
+Enterprise adds 365-day audit retention, BYOC / on-prem deployment of the control plane, US or EU data residency, SCIM 2.0 directory sync, and a dedicated CSM.
 Annual contracts get 20% off the Team list rate.

 Billing is per connected cluster, not per node or per pod.
-A 3-node dev cluster and a 300-node prod cluster cost the same on Team (Free has a 10-node sanity cap per cluster).
-That's deliberate - we don't want to penalize you for running bigger workloads, and the agent's cost to us doesn't scale linearly with cluster size.
+A 3-node dev cluster and a 300-node prod cluster cost the same on Team.
+That's deliberate - we don't want to penalize you for running bigger workloads, and the per-cluster cost to us doesn't scale linearly with cluster size.

 OSS vs Radar Cloud